-- In-state student: a United States citizen, immigrant, or permanent resident who has established and maintains residency in Oregon, Washington, Idaho, Nevada, or California.
+- Resident: a United States citizen, immigrant, or permanent resident who has established and maintains residency in Oregon, Washington, Idaho, Nevada, or California.

-- Out-of-state student: a United States citizen, immigrant, or permanent resident who has not established or does not maintain residency in Oregon, Washington, Idaho, Nevada, or California.
+- Non-resident: a United States citizen, immigrant, or permanent resident who has not established or does not maintain residency in Oregon, Washington, Idaho, Nevada, or California.

 Use the chart to determine your residency status and what type of tuition you will pay.

-To request a residency status change, you must prove that you have established a permanent home the state of Oregon (or a border state) where you intend to remain.
+To request a residency status change, you must prove that you have established a permanent home in the state of Oregon, Washington, California, Idaho, or Nevada, where you intend to remain.

-To apply for residency reassessment, fill out the Residency Form and submit it to any Admissions and Registration office.
-Along with the form, you must include two pieces of documentation from the list below to prove Oregon residency - acceptable documents are listed below.
+To apply for residency reassessment, fill out the Residency Form and submit it to any Enrollment Services office.
+Along with the form, you must include two pieces of documentation from the list below to prove residency.
+Acceptable documents are listed below.